serendatapy/serendatapy-chat-client-exercise/README.md

 - The UI is divided in 3 parts.
 On the left side there are messages from other users.
 On the right side there are messages you wrote.
 On the bottom there’s an input with a button to send new messages.
 - Your messages and the other users’ messages should have different background colors, come in a nice bubbly shape, and auto scroll to keep the relevant content on the screen as new messages come in.
 - Automatically load new messages from other users, grabbing them from this [quotes API](http://forismatic.com/en/api/).
 The messages should come in at random intervals within a time range of your choice.
+- All messages should be instances of a `Message` class that has 3 properties:
+  - `author` (string) - The author’s username (for this exercise the values can just be “me” or “other”).
+  - `content` (string) - The message text.
+  - `timeStamp` (number) - The creation timestamp in milliseconds.

 To make the requests to the API install and use [jQuery](http://jquery.com/download/) (you can save it as a dependency through [Bower](https://bower.io/), or import it from the CDN).